 - Select detergents based on rinseability and effluent profile, not only cleaning power

-3) Off-spec gel and start-up scrap: sustainability’s blind spot
+3) Start-up scrap: sustainability’s blind spot

-How to reduce scrap at the source
+How to cut scrap at the source

 - Control the core in-process variables: Brix, pH, temperature, and viscosity